Angela Crawley: Early life and career

 She first stood for election to South Lanarkshire Council for the Hamilton South ward and was elected at the 2012 local elections with 1,255 first preferences and taking the second seat in the ward, exceeding the quota.

 In 2014, she was appointed as the National Convenor of the SNP's youth wing, Young Scots for Independence; also sitting on the party's National Executive Committee.

 In 2017, Crawley was named in the Forbes 30 Under 30 list for her work in Parliament.
-She very narrowly retained her Hamilton East and Lanark seat at the 2017 snap general election.
+She very narrowly retained her Lanark and Hamilton East seat at the 2017 snap general election, at what was a tight three way marginal behind the Conservatives and Labour.
+It was the tighest three-way marginal between three parties for any seat since 1945.

 In December 2016, Crawley stated in Parliament her view that "the law must be updated to recognise an individual's gender identity, which has nothing to do with their birth gender and everything to do with the gender they believe they are".
 Conservative MP Ben Howlett described Crawley in his response "as a great champion on trans issues".

 Crawley has prioritised campaigning on LGBTQ+ Equality in Parliament.
 On 27 February 2017, she launched a new campaign for transgender and non binary equality.
 This involved her setting up a petition.
-In 2022, Crawley led a debate on 50 Years of Pride in the UK, stating that "trans people in 2022 are facing the same hate crime and discrimination that many of the LGBTI community faced in the 1980s," and asserting that LGBTQ+ rights are human rights.
+In 2022, Crawley led a debate on 50 Years of Pride in the UK, stating that "trans people in 2022 are facing the same hate crime and discrimination that many of the LGBTI community faced in the 1980s", and asserting that LGBTQ+ rights are human rights.

 Crawley has called for victims of domestic abuse to be exempted from the child maintenance charge, and wrote a letter to the then Home Secretary Amber Rudd on the issue in 2018.

 In 2021, Crawley launched a campaign for paid miscarriage leave in the UK including the introduction of a Private Members Bill on the issue along with a national petition.
 She reintroduced the Private Members Bill in the 2022 Parliament.

-On 15 June 2022, Crawley lead a debate in Westminster on the merits of introducing a universal basic income (UBI).
+On 15 June 2022, Crawley led a debate in Westminster on the merits of introducing a universal basic income (UBI).

+On 23 June 2023, she announced that in order to be able to spend more time with her family, she would not stand at the 2024 general election.